mitmproxy/mitmproxy/README.rst

 ------------

 The installation instructions are `here <http://docs.mitmproxy.org/en/stable/install.html>`_.
-If you want to contribute changes, see the section on hacking.
+If you want to contribute changes, keep on reading.

 Hacking